CANADA FX DEBT-C$ rises to 2-week high, then pares gain

 It pared gains by session's end, finishing at C$0.9689 to the U.S. dollar, or $1.0321, stronger than Monday's North American finish oft C$0.9768 to the U.S. dollar, or $1.0238.

-On Tuesday, Toronto-Dominion Bank (TD.TO: Quote) became the first primary dealer to push its forecast for the next Bank of Canada rate interest hike into 2012, warning the economy has not fully emerged from the shadow of the financial crisis.
+On Tuesday, Toronto-Dominion Bank (TD.TO) became the first primary dealer to push its forecast for the next Bank of Canada rate interest hike into 2012, warning the economy has not fully emerged from the shadow of the financial crisis.
 [ID:nN14196063]

 TD, Canada's second-biggest lender, said it expects that the Bank of Canada will next raise its key policy rate by a quarter-point in January to 1.25 percent.